Afiru21/Development/README.md

 *This is my justification of the design decisions I  made, explaining how it will meet the user needs and be fit for purpose.*

 # Screenshoots of the completed website
+*These are some screen shoots of mt completed website*

 # Test plans
+*These are some test case for testing my website for functionality,compatibility, and usability.*

 # User feedbacks
+*These are some user feedbacks on the website I created.*

 # Screenshoots of the optimised website
+*These are some screen shots of my otimised  website.*

 # Evaluation of the design and development of the website
+*This is an evaluation of the design and development of the website.*

 # Evidence of individual responsibility, effective time- management including a time plan and witness testimony from your tutor.
+*Thiese are some evidence that showcase my individual responsability and time nmanagement.*